Article in Mobile App Development category.

 Or maybe you’re just someone who needs an outside perspective, specifically from an expert mobile app development company before diving into the wildly competitive app space.

-Fueled is a digital consultancy that solves problems with tech, developing and launching mobile apps that stand out in the market.
+Fueled is a growth strategy consultancy that solves problems with tech, developing and launching mobile apps that stand out in the market.
 Our team transitioned Warby Parker from website to mobile, making their app an instant hit in the App Store.
 We also got our feet wet in android app development and helped develop Quizup and Afterlight, two apps that were ranked at #1 in the Google Play store.

 Perry Curac-Dahl, Fueled’s top business development strategist and app-vetting extraordinaire, has the low-down on what separates a great mobile app idea from a vast sea of copycats.
 We’ve been there since the beginning, watching the rise and fall of great apps (RIP, Vine), and we know what makes an app thrive or perish.